 - Beat together the softened butter, cream cheese, brown sugar and white sugar until lighter in color and thick, about 3 minutes

 - Add in the vanilla and egg, mixing well

 - Mix in the pumpkin puree (see note)

-- Sift together the flour, corn starch, baking soda, baking powder, pumpkin pie spice, ginger honey crystals and salt
+- Sift together the flour, corn starch, baking soda, baking powder, pumpkin pie spice and salt

 - Pour the dry ingredients in to the wet, mix until almost combined

 - Add the white chocolate chips and finish the mixing until it is combined

 - Chill in the refrigerator for 30 minutes

 - Drop by rounded 3 tbsp onto a parchment lined cookie sheet

 - Bake for 12-15 minutes, once the top and sides start turning golden they are done